 Paused interest

-The federal government set interest rates at 0 percent and paused payments on federal student loans more than three years ago in response to the coronavirus pandemic.
-While the pause remained in effect interest was not accruing on federal student loans.
+The federal government set interest rates at 0 percent and paused payments on federal student loans for over three years in response to the coronavirus pandemic.

 How can you reduce the interest you will owe on student loans?